DragonSenses/Curiosity/Rust/ch-9/ch09-02-recoverable-errors-with-result.md

 ### Scope of `Result` Enum

-Note that, like the `Option` enum, the `Result` enum and its variants have been brought into scope by the prelude, so we don’t need to specify `Result::` before the `Ok` and `Err` variants in the `match` arms.
+Note that, like the `Option` enum, the `Result` enum and its variants have been brought into scope by the prelude, so we don't need to specify `Result::` before the `Ok` and `Err` variants in the `match` arms.

 ### Explanation of `match` Expression

 When the result is `Ok`, this code will return the inner `file` value out of the `Ok` variant, and we then assign that file handle value to the variable `greeting_file`.
 After the `match`, we can use the file handle for reading or writing.

 The other arm of the `match` handles the case where we get an `Err` value from `File::open`.
-In this example, we’ve chosen to call the `panic!` macro.
-If there’s no file named *hello.txt* in our current directory and we run this code, we’ll see the following output from the `panic!` macro:
+In this example, we've chosen to call the `panic!` macro.
+If there's no file named *hello.txt* in our current directory and we run this code, we'll see the following output from the `panic!` macro:

 ```sh
 $ cargo run